Bengal Sultanate

-The Bengal Sultanate was described by contemporary European and Chinese visitors as a prosperous kingdom.
+Contemporary European and Chinese visitors described the Bengal Sultanate as a prosperous and thriving kingdom.
 Due to the abundance of goods in Bengal, the region was described as the "richest country to trade with".
 The Bengal Sultanate left a strong architectural legacy.
 Buildings from the period show foreign influences merged into a distinct Bengali style.
 The Bengal Sultanate was also the largest and most prestigious authority among the independent medieval Muslim-ruled states in the history of Bengal.

 History

 Background (13th and 14th centuries)

 Bengal was gradually absorbed into the Delhi Sultanate during the 1200s.
-It began with Bakhtiar Khilji's conquest of Gauda between 1202 and 1204 during the reign of Muhammad of Ghor.
+It began with Bakhtiyar's 1202–1204 conquest of Gauda during the reign of Muhammad of Ghor.
+This saw the beginning of the rise of Turko-Afghans in the Indian subcontinent.
+Bakhityar Khalji served as a military general of the Ghurid ruler Muhammad of Ghor.
+He formed the Khalji dynasty of Bengal.
 After the assassination of Bakhtiar Khalji by his own officer Ali Mardan in 1206, Bengal was administered by various Maliks belonging to the Khalji tribe (except a brief interregnum by Ali Mardan himself) until Delhi Sultan Iltutmish sent forces under his son, Nasir-ud-din Mahmud, to bring Bengal under the direct control of the Delhi Sultans.
 Iltutmish declared Bengal as a province of Delhi in 1225.
 The Delhi Sultans attempted to govern Bengal through appointed governors, however, Delhi could not succeed given the considerable overland distance with Bengal.
 Ambitious governors rebelled and ruled as independent rulers until being suppressed militarily by the Delhi Sultanate.
 However, there were capable rulers among the rebels, including Yuzbak Shah (1257), Tughral Khan (1271–1282), and Shamsuddin Firoz Shah (1301–1322).
 The latter achieved the Conquest of Sylhet and established a strong administration in eastern and south-western Bengal.
 In 1325, the Delhi Sultan Ghiyath al-Din Tughluq reorganized the province into three administrative regions, with Sonargaon ruling eastern Bengal; Gauda ruling northern Bengal; and Satgaon ruling southern Bengal.
 Even this arrangement broke down.
 By 1338, the three administrative regions had separatist Sultans, including Fakhruddin Mubarak Shah in Sonargaon; Alauddin Ali Shah in Gauda, and Shamsuddin Ilyas Shah in Satgaon.
 Fakhruddin conquered Chittagong in 1340 and was succeeded by his son Ikhtiyaruddin Ghazi Shah in 1349.
 Shamsuddin Ilyas Shah (or just Ilyas Shah) defeated Alauddin Ali Shah and secured control of Gauda.
 He then defeated Ikhtiyaruddin of Sonargaon.
 By 1352, Ilyas Shah emerged victorious among the Bengali triad.